The most famous orthopaedist in Romania

 „The best doctor in Romania”

 When Amira was one year old, her mother learned that the little girl’s leg bone wasn’t properly fastened to her hip.

-Still, to make sure that it was done right, Amira’s mother didn’t just go to any doctor.
-She knew someone who knew a surgeon from Marie Curie “who told us this:
+Still, to make sure that it was done right, Amira’s mother didn’t go to just any doctor.
+She knew someone who knew a surgeon from Marie Curie who told us this:

 “We found a doctor and he’s the best there is in Romania”.